JohnManley1/Face-Tracking-Camera/README.md

 ## Demo Video

-click the link to watch video https://youtu.be/XimNa6xnBiA
+!!click the link to watch video!! [https://youtu.be/XimNa6xnBiA](https://youtu.be/YztODTyrzEg)

 ## Project Overview 🤖